 - lime wedges for garnish

-- In a pot on the stove turn on the heat to medium and add the onion, tomato sauce, diced tomatoes, minced garlic cloves, ginger, curry powder, turmeric, garam masala, paprika, salt and pepper.
+- In a pot on the stove turn on the heat to medium and add the onion, tomato sauce, coconut milk, diced tomatoes, minced garlic cloves, ginger, curry powder, turmeric, garam masala, paprika, salt and pepper.
 Stir to combine and cover and simmer for 20 minutes.
 Add the chickpeas after 10 minutes.
 If it starts to bubble on the sides turn the heat down slightly.

 Pin This Healthy Chana Masala Recipe!